lelel-hue/lelel-hue.github.io/_news/AAAIScholarship.md

 related_posts: false
 ---

-I’ve been accepted into the AAAI-26 Student Scholarship and Volunteer Program!
+I’ve been accepted into the AAAI-26 Student Scholarship!
 See you in Singapore! :tada: